 En route to the team's ninth division title in ten years, the Braves win their fifteenth consecutive game when they beat L.A. at Chavez Ravine, 5-3.
 The winning streak, which began on April 16, ties an Atlanta record.

-At the Metrodome, Yankee right fielder Paul O'Neill singles in the ninth inning off Twin reliever LaTroy Hawkins, becoming the 215th major-leaguer to record 2,000 hits.
+At the Metrodome, Paul O'Neill singles in the ninth inning off Minnesota reliever LaTroy Hawkins, becoming the 215th player to record 2,000 hits.
+The Yankee right fielder, who will retire at the end of the season, will collect another 105 hits before ending his 17-year major league career.

 Just missing hitting his fifth homer in the 15-4 victory over the White Sox, Mariners outfielder Mike Cameron becomes the 13th major leaguer to hit four homers in one game.
 The first two dingers were followed by round trippers by second baseman Bret Boone, making it the first time the same two teammates have hit back-to-back homers twice in one inning.

-With the smallest crowd in the 14-year history of Camden Yards in attendance, the Orioles' eight-game winning streak ends when Toronto beat the Birds in 12 innings, 6-5.
-Baltimore, with the second-best record in the majors, has experienced smaller crowds as the result of the relocation of the Montreal Expos to nearby Washington to play as the Nationals.
+In front of 15,641 fans, the smallest attendance in the 14-year history of Camden Yards, the Orioles' eight-game winning streak ends when Toronto beat the Birds in 12 innings, 6-5.
+Baltimore, with the second-best record in the majors, has experienced reduced crowds as the result of the Montreal Expos being relocated to nearby Washington to play as the Nationals.

 Thanks to a winning rally that starts with an infield single which is in play after hitting the second-highest “B” ring at Tropicana Field, the Rays beat Minnesota, 4-3, in 10 innings.
 Tomorrow, a mannequin wearing a Twins uniform will be placed near the spot where Carlos Pena’s fortunate hit struck the roof.